April / May / June

 Read Hendon attended the Gulf Oyster Industry Council’s 2016 “Walk the Hill” event in Washington, D.C., in January.
 He was invited to discuss The University of Southern Mississippi’s emerging role in oyster research and its efforts to assist state and industry constituents in restoring northern Gulf stocks.

-Alex Fogg, student in the Department of Coastal Sciences, received the Student Achievement Award for his poster presentation titled “Comparing age and growth patterns of invasive lionfish among three ecoregions of the northern Gulf of Mexico” at the Gulf and Caribbean Fisheries Institute’s (GCFI) annual conference in Panama City, Panama.
+Alex Fogg, student in the Division of Coastal Sciences, received the Student Achievement Award for his poster presentation titled “Comparing age and growth patterns of invasive lionfish among three ecoregions of the northern Gulf of Mexico” at the Gulf and Caribbean Fisheries Institute’s (GCFI) annual conference in Panama City, Panama.
 Each year, two presentations are selected to receive the award, which provides a $1,500 stipend to attend the next GCFI meeting.
 Fogg’s presentation – co-authored by Joe Evans, Mark Peterson, Walter Ingram and Nancy Brown-Peterson – was selected out of a group of 45 participants.
 The work represents a portion of Fogg’s research on the life history of invasive lionfish in the northern Gulf of Mexico.
 Mark Peterson is Alex Fogg’s major professor.
 More than 400 GCFI members, representing 25 countries in North America, Central America, South America, Caribbean islands, Europe, China and Australia attended the 2015 conference.

 |Morgan Corey won first place at the Mississippi American Fisheries Society meeting in Vicksburg and the Graduate Student Symposium for her presentation “Age validation and the length‐at‐age relationship of Mississippi’s southern flounder stock.”||Trevor Moncrief won third place at the Mississippi American Fisheries Society meeting in Vicksburg for his presentation “Preliminary Results from a study the reproductive biology of the vermilion snapper from the north-central Gulf of Mexico”|